Skip to main content

 Correct placement into your first college math class is one of the best predictors of reaching your educational goals

-Using ALEKS PPL Prep and Learning Modules
+Using ALEKS Math Placement, Prep and Learning

-Once you choose a Prep and Learning module, you cannot change to a different one.
+Once you choose a Prep and Learning Module, you cannot change to a different one.

 Choose If you're trying to place into...